kriserickson/aging-coder/src/posts/2025-06-14-experiments-in-supervised-learning-part-2.md

 ### Next Steps

-In the next phase, we’ll:
+In the next [installment](/posts/2025-06-23-experiments-in-supervised-learning-part-3), we’ll:

 - Refine feature engineering
 - Add balancing to give equal attention to minority classes
 - Investigate why categories like "title" are being so heavily misclassified

 We have what would could call "Supervised Machine Learning", it's not very good, but it is a start.
 Now the real tuning (and fun) begins.
-Stay tuned!

 *I'd like to thank [Hussein Jafferjee](https://github.com/inssein) for doing some last-minute proof-reading and making some very helpful suggestions on what to clarify in this article*